Sterling backs off 32-month highs before PMI data

-LONDON Sterling came off multi-month highs on Tuesday, with investors cautious ahead of a survey on manufacturing activity which follows an unexpected contraction in the economy in the first quarter.
+LONDON, May 1 Sterling came off multi-month highs on Tuesday, with investors cautious ahead of a survey on UK manufacturing activity which follows an unexpected contraction in the economy in the first quarter.

 Most European markets were closed, limiting volumes particularly on trade against the euro, which was up 0.15 percent at 81.69 pence, recovering from a 22-month low of 81.23 pence hit on Monday.